aupasana/aupasana.github.io/_posts/2016-02-06-mac-devanagari.md

 ~~~

 MacDown is designed for use with markdown files, and works with devanagari
 text.
 This makes it well suited for blogging.

-Many text editors on a mac don't handle devanagari well.
-This is especially
+Atom is an open-source editor
-true of code editors (eg Sublime Text and BBEdit).
-The one editor that does
+that works well unlike most of it's brethren (i.e. Sublime Text and BBEdit).
-work is Atom.

 Pages and Microsoft Word both handle devanagari text well, but are too
 heavyweight for simple editing tasks.